ClickHouse/ClickHouse/docs/en/getting_started/install.md

 sudo yum install clickhouse-server clickhouse-client
 ```

-You can also download and install packages manually from here: https://repo.clickhouse.tech/rpm/stable/x86\_64.
+You can also download and install packages manually from [here](https://repo.clickhouse.tech/rpm/stable/x86_64).

 ### From Tgz Archives {#from-tgz-archives}